run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-train.md

 With this Quickstart you will learn how to:

-*   Use the Run:AI command-line interface (CLI) to start a deep learning __training__ workload.
+*   Use the Run:ai command-line interface (CLI) to start a deep learning __training__ workload.
-*   View training status and resource consumption using the Run:AI user interface and the Run:AI CLI.
+*   View training status and resource consumption using the Run:ai user interface and the Run:ai CLI.
 *   View training logs.
 *   Stop the training.